prsek/PRSEK/README.md

 # Acknowledgements#

--TwitchIO - For the Twitch API interaction library.
+- TwitchIO - For the Twitch API interaction library.

--Songify - For the music playback application.
+- Songify - For the music playback application.

--You! - For using PRSEK and supporting the project!
+- You! - For using PRSEK and supporting the project!

 ### Happy Streaming! 🎶